emily-truong/LLM-DBMS/README.md

-# LLM-DBMS: Building a Natural Language Query Interface for SQL and NoSQL Databases
+# ChatDB: Building a Natural Language Query Interface for SQL and NoSQL Databases
 ### Team Members: Evan Hu, Emily Truong, Aditya Venkat

 ------

 ### Introduction

+In this project, we built a natural language processing (NLP) interface ChatDB that enables users to query both relational (MySQL) and NoSQL (MongoDB) databases using natural language prompts.
+Through an interactive web interface, user inputs are converted into executable database queries using a large language model (LLM).
+Specifically, we integrated Google’s Gemini 2.0 Flash through its API to power this conversion.
+The system supports three primary operations:

+1. Explore: Users would be allowed to ask questions in natural language to view schemas and data of databases, such as names of tables/collections, attribute/field names of those tables/collections, and sample data.

+2. Query: The interface and program would accept natural language queries from users, convert them into database queries, execute the queries in the DBMS, and return the query results to the users.
+    - For the MySQL databases, it supports common SQL constructs like select, from, where, group by, having, order by, limit, and offset.
+Queries that involve joining multiple tables are also supported.
+    - For the MongoDB databases, it supports MongoDB functions such as find (with projection), aggregate (with $match, $group, $sort, $limit, $skip, $project).
+Queries that involve joining two collections (using $lookup) are also supported.
+3. Modify: Users would be allowed to send insert, delete, and update requests in natural language.
+For the MongoDB databases, the program converts the requests into MongoDB functions such as insertOne, updateOne, deleteOne, insertMany, etc.

 ------

 ### Database Management Systems Setup

-For our project, we used MongoDB as our NoSQL database and MySQL as our RDBMS.
+For our project, we used MongoDB as our NoSQL DBMS and MySQL as our relational DBMS.
 We implemented 3 databases (pokemon_db, world, sakila) into these two database management systems.

 **- MongoDB (Atlas Database) Setup Instructions:**